rodrigocelmer/rodrigocelmer/README.md

   - HTML, CSS
   - JS/Node/TS
   - React
-  - API
+  - API development and management
+  - Database management (SQL and NoSQL)

 🌱 I'm currently learning:
-  - Database management

-🔭 I intend to learn later this year:
   - Software quality

 🍺 During my free time I like to go to the gym, watch a nice movie and have a beer or two with friends